Demorome/ShowOff-NVSE/README.md

 Besides that, you may use any of my code anywhere without asking for my permission, so long as you credit me.

 # Credits
+This plugin was created and is maintained by Demorome and AVeryUncreativeUsername (Trooper)

-Kormakur, lStewieAl, c6, Luthien, TommInfinite, Jazzisparis, karut - for their invaluable help and the code I stole off all of them.
+Special thanks to Kormakur, lStewieAl, c6, Luthien, TommInfinite, Jazzisparis, and karut - for their invaluable help and the code I stole off all of them.

 Code has been taken from the following plugins:
 * [JohnnyGuitar NVSE](https://www.nexusmods.com/newvegas/mods/66927)